jess789550/flask-tutorial/README.md

 - Flask automatically adds a static view that takes a path relative to the flaskr/static directory and serves it.
 - The application context keeps track of the application-level data during a request, CLI command, or other activity.
 Rather than passing the application around to each function, the current_app and g proxies are accessed instead.
 - The g name stands for “global”, but that is referring to the data being global within a context.
 The data on g is lost after the context ends, and it is not an appropriate place to store data between requests.
 Use the session or a database to store data across requests.
+- To migrate database have a look at Flask-Migrate https://flask-migrate.readthedocs.io/en/latest/